What is Bell's Palsy?

 - A decrease in your ability to taste

-- Changes in the amount of tears and saliva you produce
+- Changes in the number of tears and saliva you produce

 - Difficulty eating and drinking